divitngoc/spark-simple-rest-api/README.md

 ![screenshot_3](https://user-images.githubusercontent.com/26686429/50621655-15ff1a00-0eff-11e9-8249-524b1dbd2708.png)

 ## About
-I started this project for fun which showcase a bit of Spark framework, Java 11, MongoDB and lombok.
+I started this project for fun which showcase a bit of Spark framework, Java 11, MongoDB, JUnit, Mockito and lombok.